With a huge amount of rainfall and a relatively mild climate, Vancouver Island is the perfect place for trees to grow.

 Finding Big Trees on Vancouver Island

 Luckily, there are many opportunities to see and admire big trees on Vancouver Island.
-This post includes 13 different places across Vancouver Island where it is possible to see incredible old growth trees.
+This post includes 15 different places across Vancouver Island where it is possible to see incredible old-growth trees.

-I recommend each and every one of these destinations based on thousands of kilometres of research around Vancouver Island over a number of years.
-I have also visited many of these trees multiple times.
+I recommend each one of these big tree destinations based on thousands of kilometres of research around Vancouver Island over the last few years.
+I have visited many of these trees multiple times.